 - Sliced chili pepper (garnish, optional)

-- In a large pan over medium heat (I like to use a 12-inch pan, about 2.5 to 3 inches deep), add coconut oil.
+- Add coconut oil to a large sauté pan over medium heat (I like to use a 12-inch pan, about 2.5 to 3 inches deep).

-- Once oil is melted, add onion and cook 3 minutes.
+- Once oil is melted, add onion and cook 3 minutes, stirring often.

-- Stir in garlic and ginger and cook 1 minute.
+- Add garlic and ginger and cook, giving it a little stir, for about 1 minute.

-- Add chickpeas, curry powder, salt, pepper, cayenne, turmeric and cloves.
-Stir to coat chickpeas.
-Cook 2 minutes.
+- Add chickpeas, curry powder, salt, pepper, cayenne pepper powder, turmeric and cloves.
+Stir to coat chickpeas in all the spices.
+Cook 2 minutes, stirring occasionally.

 - Add baby spinach and stir in to cook.
 It will wilt with residual heat.

 - Stir in yogurt (or sour cream), cilantro paste (or fresh cilantro) and lime juice.
-Garnish (if desired) and enjoy!
-Delicious as is or over rice.
-Note: Add more broth if you want a looser or thinner consistency.
+Garnish (if desired) with chopped cilantro and sliced chili pepper.
+Delicious served as is or over rice.

 - This curry recipe comes together relatively quickly.
 Have everything prepped before starting.